wasmCloud/examples/provider/python/README.md

   (GIL), the provider is (mostly) single threaded.
 Some attempt is made to increase throughput by using threads and async IO for message handling and serialization, but the Python functions are invoked one-at-a-time.
+  This has not been tested under load.
 - Running this provider requires a Python 3 environment to be already configured on the host machine.
 Although the wasmCloud host could download and run the provider from a remote registry, the host must be configured as described below.
+This requirement limits portability of the provider.

 ## Invoking